fommil/fpmortals/manuscript/complete.md

   def toList[A](fa: F[A]): List[A] = ...
 ~~~~~~~~

-There are also conversions to other stdlib and scalaz data types such
+There are also conversions to other stdlib and Scalaz data types such
 as `.toSet`, `.toVector`, `.toStream`, `.to[T <: TraversableLike]`,
 `.toIList` and so on.